-During the great recession, US interest rates fell to 0%, they created money (through quantitative easing) and there were concerns about the size of the US public sector debt.
+During the great recession, US interest rates fell to 0%, they created money (part of Q.E.) and there were concerns about the size of the US public sector debt.
 Usually, all these factors (zero interest rates, printing money, high debt) would put downward pressure on the value of the dollar.
 However, in the great recession, most major economies also had low interest rates and high government debt.
-Therefore, many investors still felt that the US was relatively a safe haven other countries.
-Therefore, the dollar compared to has maintained its value because it is still 'relatively' good.
+Therefore, many investors still felt that the US was relatively a safe haven compared to other countries.
+Therefore, the dollar has maintained its value because it is still 'relatively' good.
 If the US had entered a recession on its own, the dollar would have fallen by much more.